cardano-foundation/cardano-academy/CBCA/Module 2/Module 2 Unit 1 Script Transactions Models.md

 *Select the image that refers to the correct order of a script, datum and redeemer.
 (Image Question)*

-- Same image - Datum, Script, Redeemer
+- Same image - Datum, Script, Redeemer<br>
 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.19.png)

--Same image - Redeemer, Datum, Script
+-Same image - Redeemer, Datum, Script<br>
 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.20.png)

-- **CORRECT - Script, Datum, Redeemer (CORRECT ANSWER)**
+- **CORRECT - Script, Datum, Redeemer (CORRECT ANSWER)**<br>
 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.21.png)

 *What needs to happen for a EUTxO transaction to be considered valid?*
-At least half of the scripts involved need to return a non-error value when executed No scripts involved in the transaction should return when executed **All scripts involved must return a non-error value when executed (CORRECT ANSWER)**
+- At least half of the scripts involved need to return a non-error value when executed
+- No scripts involved in the transaction should return when executed
+- **All scripts involved must return a non-error value when executed (CORRECT ANSWER)**